West Coast Eagles

 The West Coast Eagles are a professional Australian rules football club based in Perth, Western Australia.
-The club was founded in 1986 as one of two expansion teams in the Australian Football League (AFL), then known as the Victorian Football League.
-The club plays its home games at Perth Stadium and has its headquarters at Lathlain Park.
-The West Australian Football Commission wholly owns the West Coast Eagles and the Fremantle Football Club, the AFL's other Western Australian team.
+The club was founded in 1986 and first competed in 1987 as one of two expansion teams in the Australian Football League (AFL), then known as the Victorian Football League.
+The club plays its home games at Optus Stadium and has its headquarters at Lathlain Park.
+WA Football wholly owns the West Coast Eagles and the Fremantle Football Club, the AFL's other Western Australian team.